1895

 1946

-American physicist Robert Wilson publishes a study that suggests protons could be used to treat cancer because they are capable of delivering an increased dose of radiation to a tumor while simultaneously decreasing radiation exposure to surrounding healthy tissue.
+American physicist Robert Wilson publishes a study that suggests protons could be used to treat cancer because they are capable of delivering an increased dose of radiation to a tumor while decreasing radiation exposure to surrounding healthy tissue at the same time.

 1948

-The first proton therapy experiments are conducted at the University of California at Berkeley.
+The first proton therapy experiments are done at the University of California at Berkeley.
 Tumors are effectively removed from the chest and lungs of animals.

 1954